Category:

 How do you know if managers are praising good performance?
 You can ask the manager directly for examples of the last time they provided positive feedback to someone about their work and be clear that you expect this to occur on a daily basis.
 Also, start by examining your own feedback habits.
 It’s likely that managers who report to you think of you as their role model and echo many of your management practices.
 Ask yourself, “Do I catch people doing things right?
 Or do I only make mention of problems and poor performance?”
 If your answer is the latter, you may need to modify your own management style before you can help your managers improve theirs.

-MSA can provide expert guidance on providing franchisees with the information they need to train their teams to consistently deliver your brand promise to customers.
+MSA Worldwide provides expert guidance on providing franchisees with the information they need to train their teams to consistently deliver your brand promise.
+Contact us today for a complimentary consultation.

 Get Strategic Advice